anadi45/kronos-chat/apps/server/README.md

 # Kronos Chat Server

-The backend API for the Kronos Chat system - a scalable NestJS application with authentication, chat functionality, and Composio integrations.
+The backend API for the Kronos Chat system - a scalable NestJS application with authentication and chat functionality.

 ## Features

 - **RESTful API**: Complete backend API with authentication and chat endpoints
 - **JWT Authentication**: Secure user authentication with Passport JWT strategy
 - **Database Integration**: PostgreSQL with TypeORM for data persistence
-- **Third-party Integrations**: Composio service for OAuth connections and tool execution
 - **Real-time Chat**: WebSocket support for live chat functionality
 - **Validation & Security**: Request validation, password hashing, and CORS configuration